godspeedsystems/gs-documentation/docs/microservices-framework/telemetry/logging.md

 ```

 ** pino pretty format **
+Logs are dumped in [pino pretty format](https://www.npmjs.com/package/pino-pretty) when any of the below conditions is satisfied:
-When observability is [disabled](/docs/microservices-framework/telemetry/configuration.md#enable-observability) i.e. OTEL_ENABLED env variable is set to false or NODE_ENV is set to 'dev' then the logs are dumpde in [pino pretty format](https://www.npmjs.com/package/pino-pretty).
+- observability is [disabled](/docs/microservices-framework/telemetry/configuration.md#enable-observability) i.e. OTEL_ENABLED env variable is set to false.
+- NODE_ENV is set to 'dev'.

 Sample Logs:
 ```